 This page is under construction.

 - JMSPool is an advanced JMS instance that allow multiple threading messaging for incoming and outgoing messages.
 It is built on Java 5 concurrency library and also utilize the ActiveMQ Pooled Connection Factory.
+So only Java 5 and AMQ are supported.

 - For simple JMS usage,